baridhi/nfma_kg_llm/README.md

 # nfma_kg_llm
-Knowledge graph using Large Language Model
+This code aims to convert any input text into a knowledge graph using Large Language Models.